 Founded in 1819, the Cambridge Philosophical Society, became the center for enlightened thought in England.
 Established by Cambridge men Adam Segwich and John Stevens Henslow their goal was to create a specialized club for the university’s top minds which at the time only consisted of white protestant men.
 The early stipulations were also to forbid members to marry so that they could focus their full mental efforts on obtaining new knowledge.

 What makes this organization particularly special is that they developed the “Spirit of Inquiry.”
-This is a model of science which looks to gain new insights by reviewing archival material.
+This is a model of science that looks to gain new insights by reviewing archival material.
 They work as historians by taking modern-day advancements to study old research.
-Darwin’s theory of evolution was bolstered by this society and this method of review (Irmscher, 2019).
+Darwin’s theory of evolution was bolstered by this society and this method of review.
 Similar to observing the work, it is another approach for being able to see the work in a different and new perspective.

 Copyright © 2024 9m Consulting - All Rights Reserved.